 The leading explanations for the “male disadvantage” lie in the biological differences between the sexes.
 More specifically, differences in maturity, sex chromosomes, and hormones.

 In circumstances where both sexes are treated equally, we would therefore expect infant and child mortality rates to be slightly higher for boys.

 As one would expect, income level of the country is extremely correlated with child mortality rate.
 The poorest countries have the highest levels of child mortality, and the countries with the highest income have the lowest rates.
 This relationship has remained the same even as child mortality has decreased around the world, as demonstrated in the chart.

 The following scatter plot shows that child mortality is higher in countries in which a higher share of the population lives in extreme poverty.

 The effect of education on child mortality is huge.
 Especially in places with relatively little education, the prospects for extending education are promising.
 In 2008, 4.4 million children younger than 5 years died in sub-Sahran Africa.
-The UNESCO estimates that an extension of secondary education for all women would save 1.8 million children per year.10
+The UNESCO estimates that an extension of secondary education for all women would save 1.8 million children per year.124

 In a publication in the American Economic Journal the authors report that Thailand’s 2001 healthcare reform led to significant reductions in child mortality, especially among the poor.126

 On the y-axis we measure the number of annual live births per 1,000 people.
 On the x-axis we measure how many infants, who were born alive, survive their 1st year of life – this is the infant survival rate.